Lenni128/NetworkScan/README.md

 you can also use the ```-h``` flag to get more information about the installation script.

-3. At the first installation you have to start an own service to start the script always at boot time.
+3. during the first installation, you must start a custom service to always start the script when booting the Raspberry Pi 4.
 4. To do this, you have to create a new service file in the directory ```/etc/systemd/system/``` with the following command:

 ```sudo nano /etc/systemd/system/networkscan.service```